Sleep Talk Blog, Advice, Bed and Mattress Guides

 Ask the council to collect your mattress

 You can ask your local council to collect the mattress.
-Many provide a bulky waste collection service.
-Often this includes beds and mattresses.
+Many provide a bulky waste collection service, often including beds and mattresses.
 Be aware, however, that this may be expensive.
-Not only that, your mattress could end up in a local landfill.
-Many authorities say they’ll recycle some of the old waste or as much as possible.
+Your mattress could also end up in a local landfill.
+Many authorities say they’ll recycle some old waste or as much as possible.

 Not all councils will charge you.
 Some offer a free mattress collection service.
 These are in the minority, however.
-Why not contact your local council and ask whether they charge for bulky waste collection?
+Why not ask your local council whether they charge for bulky waste collection?

-Often you’ll have to leave the items in a specific spot outside your house.
-These will count as two items if you’re doing away with your bed and your mattress.
+Often, you’ll have to leave the items in a specific spot outside your house.
+If you’re doing away with your bed and your mattress, these will count as two items.
 You’ll pay a charge for each item.

 Take your mattress to the local tip.

-If you have a vehicle large enough to transport your mattress, you can take the mattress to the tip.
-However, it may just end up as a landfill, so you may prefer to pay and let the council collect the mattress, or you might wish to take it to a recycling centre.
+You can take the mattress to the tip if you have a large vehicle to transport your mattress.
+However, it may end up as a landfill, so you may prefer to pay and let the council collect the mattress, or you might wish to take it to a recycling centre.
 If you can’t fit your mattress in your car, try folding it and tying it with a rope.

 According to the consumer rights organisation Which?, more and more mattress recycling facilities are emerging in the UK.
-Recycling a mattress is hard work, but these facilities can break it down into recyclable components.
+Recycling a mattress is hard work, but these facilities can decompose it into recyclable components.
 Different agents can then prepare them for reuse, whether they’re melting the mattress springs and repurposing the metal or using synthetic layers as carpet underlay or as energy for plants.
 Check your local council’s website to find the nearest recycling centre to you and see what materials it accepts and doesn’t accept.
-Note that you always need a vehicle to take items to a recycling centre.
+You always need a vehicle to take items to a recycling centre.
 Bringing them on foot isn’t allowed.

 Company collection